> Peter Bellamy > Songs > Tommy

-Tommy is a poem from Rudyard Kipling's book Barrack-Room Ballads.
-Peter Bellamy sang it on his third album of songs set to Kipling's poems, Peter Bellamy Sings the Barrack-Room Ballads of Rudyard Kipling.
-He commented in the album's sleeve notes:
+Tommy is a poem from Rudyard Kipling’s book Barrack-Room Ballads.
+Peter Bellamy sang it on his third album of songs set to Kipling’s poems, Peter Bellamy Sings the Barrack-Room Ballads of Rudyard Kipling.
+He noted:

 A nice bit of timeless satire from Kipling (tune by Bellamy as usual).
 Interesting that so fervent an imperialist could also be so scathing about idle class hypocrisy.
 He was nothing if not a complex character (as was Bellamy).

 O I went into a public-’ouse to get a pint o’ beer,

 The publican ’e up an’ sez, “We serve no red-coats here.”

 The girls be’ind the bar they laughed an’ giggled fit to die,